- Oops!Something went wrong.Please try again later.

 Second quarter financial review

-During the second quarter, Subsea 7 booked new orders of approximately $1.5 billion and escalations of approximately $400 million, resulting in a book-to-bill ratio of 1.6.
-The backlog at the end of June 2021 was $6.8 billion, of which $2.7 billion is expected to be executed during the remainder of 2021 and $2.4 billion in 2022.
+Order intake was $2.1 billion comprising new awards of $1.7 billion, escalations of approximately $400 million, and adverse foreign exchange movements of approximately $300 million, resulting in a book-to-bill ratio of 1.6 in the quarter.
+Backlog at the end of June was $7.8 billion, of which $2.5 billion is expected to be executed during the remainder of 2022.

 Conference Call Information